2015 Geocache Challenge

 A boating permit is no longer needed to access the Blenheim-Gilboa Lower Reservoir at Mine Kill State Park.
 Every boater is required to wash their boat using the park's hot water boat wash station before and after entering the reservoir, and sign in at the park office or ticket booth.
 The boat launch is open from 7:30 am to 6pm from Memorial Day to Labor Day, and from 7:30am to 3pm during May and September.
 For more information, please contact the park office at (518) 827-8690.

 In the fall bow hunting for deer is allowed by permit only.
 Hunting permits are issued by the New York Power Authority via a lottery system.
 Please call the Power Authority Visitor Center for more details.

 Have you ever played disc golf?

 If not, come out to Mine Kill State Park to learn all about this incredibly popular sport!
-Disc golf is very similar to traditional golf, with each player beginning from a tee and trying to reach a target in the fewest strokes possible.
-However, disc golfers use a variety of plastic discs instead of a ball and clubs, and try to get the disc to land in an elevated basket with chains called a "pole-hole."
-Both driving and putting discs may be rented at the Mine Kill pool or park office with a $10 deposit.
-Discs may also be purchased at either office at $10 per disc.
+Disc golf is very similar to traditional golf, with each player starting from a tee area in order to reach a target in the fewest strokes possible.
+However, disc golfers use a variety of plastic discs instead of a ball and clubs, and try to get the disc to land in an elevated metal basket called a "pole-hole."
+Both driving and putting discs may be rented at the Mine Kill pool office with a $5 deposit/$1 fee per disc.
+A variety of discs, golf bags, towels and other great gear may be purchased at the brand new MKDGC Pro Shop located at the park office.
 The first hole begins next to the pool parking area in the open ball field.
-Please sign the register at the information kiosk and fill out a feedback form to let us know what you think about the course.
-If you would like to learn more about disc golf, please join park staff every Monday at 4:30 for a free, "learn-to-play" clinic.
-Players may also participate in the weekly Doubles League following the clinic beginning at 5:30.
+Please sign the register at the information kiosk and pick up a scorecard for whichever layout you decide to play.
+Also, players may participate in the weekly Doubles League on Thursday nights starting at 5 pm through the end of September.
 Please contact the park office at (518) 827-8690 for more information and see you at the course!